 - Meeting the coaching staff

-- o Who are you recruiting at my position?
+- O Who are you recruiting at my position?

-- o Year of the present person?
+- o Year of present person?

-- o How many do you need at that position?
+- O How many do you need at that position?

 - o Are accommodations made for missed exams due to sports?

 - Attend games or practice

-- o How do the players respond to the coaching especially at practice?
+- O How do the players respond to the coaching especially at practice?

 - Tour facilities

-- o Critical Visit the pool, weight room, etc.
+- Critical Visit pool, weight room, etc.

-- o What is the quality?
+- O What is the quality?

-- o Are facilities kept in good condition?
+- Are facilities kept in good condition?

 - Meet the players

-- o Stay overnight
+- Stay overnight